mixxxdj/manual/source/glossary.rst

    audio interface
    audio interfaces
-     An audio interface is a device that facilitates the input and output of audio signals to and from a computer, typically connected by USB.
+     An audio interface is a device that facilitates the input and output of audio signals to and from a computer, typically connected by :term:`USB`.
      Almost all computers come with a basic audio interface built in, but a higher quality audio interface with at least 4 output channels is recommended for Mixxx.